 This report covers the process and result of the LBNL run inter-laboratory comparison (ILC) between measurement laboratories characterizing the solar optical properties of glass and glazing products.

-An important part of this process is to educate and improve the results from laboratories that suffer from systematic errors in their results.
+Numerical results are from the most recent (2019-2022) ILC, but it includes findings from older studies as well.
+It is considered an important part of this process to educate and improve the results from laboratories that suffer from systematic errors in their results.
 Collecting both common and rare problems in this document is meant to serve as help for troubled spectroscopists.